Happy Birthday, New York Public Library and Ralph Waldo Emerson, UESiders!!

-Saturday, April 29th: 82nd Street/St. Stephen’s Greenmarket
+Saturday, May 27th: 82nd Street/St. Stephen’s Greenmarket

 82nd Street between First and York, 9am–2pm

 Whatever else we’re up to over the holiday, that the Greenmarket Great Regional Grains Project will be back at 82nd will make it just that much better!!
 You are listening, aren’t you, you bakers, brewers and pasta makers??
 (And, really, do check out this particularly wonderful GrowNYC endeavor!)